What are the different types of childcare?

 - A childminder agency - is an organisation that registers childminders and provides services to parents.
 The agency must be registered with Ofsted.
 The childminder agency may provide childminders with support services such as marketing, administration, training and development.
 They must also assess the quality of the childminders registered with them.

-- Nursery schools - nursery classes attached to primary schools.
-They offer morning or afternoon classes for children from 2 and half to 5 year olds (though most children start school at 4 year olds so will move on to a Reception Class).
+- School nursery classes - nursery classes attached to primary schools.
+They offer sessions for children from 2 and half to 5 year olds (though most children start school at 4 year olds so will move on to a Reception Class).
 They are registered with Ofsted and are inspected regularly.
-They provide free early education places.
+They provide funded early education places.
 Places into a school nursery are allocated to children on the basis of the school's admission criteria so parent’s need to contact the school directly to apply.
 Note: Attending a school nursery does not guarantee your child will get into that school.

 Other non-registered childcare